mbaker-arista/get-endpoint-info/README.md

 - Python 3.11+ recommended
 - Access to an Arista CloudVision instance
-- A CloudVision API token with permission to read inventory/configlets and write workspaces or Studio inputs
+- A CloudVision API token with permission to read inventory

 ## Install